amehlhase316/memoranda/Deliverable3.md

 **Git Master**: Ben Meddeb

 ### Sprint Planning (For Sprint 1-3)

+SPRINT 1:

+**Sprint Goal:** Our goal for Sprint 1 is to familiarize ourselves with the system/program itself.
+Another goal is to fix bugs in the user interface.
+The team will mostly work on front-end stuff and hope to get a deep understanding about how the program works.

+**How many User Stories did you add to the Product Backlog:** : 3

+**How many User Stories did you add to this Sprint:**  10 total
+> Answer the questions below about your Sprint Planning?

+**Why did you add these US, why do you think you can get them done in the next Sprint?**

+> We added the the necessary tasks to our Sprint 1 so the team could easily navigate into the code.
+We are planning to fix some issue with warnings and front-end errors/bugs.

+**Why do you think these fit well with your Sprint goal? (details)**

+These fit well with our Sprint 1 goal because the team needs to get a good understanding and knowledge of the software without being overwhelmed.
+The program also needs to be cleaned up before making any major changes and moving deeper into the project.

+**Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**

+> Yes, we need to implement and create a gym class scheduling software from the memoranda software.

+SPRINT 2:

+**Sprint Goal:** The team goal for Sprint 2 is to implement major features of Gym Class Scheduling software such as refactoring relevant data to the classes, storing relevant information the most efficient way so the client receives the perfectly working software.

+**How many User Stories did you add to the Product Backlog:** : 3

+**How many User Stories did you add to this Sprint:**  5 total
+> Answer the questions below about your Sprint Planning?

+**Why did you add these US, why do you think you can get them done in the next Sprint?**

+> We decided to add these US because they all meet the requirements for Sprint 2 the best.
+We tried to keep the tasks
+> for our US short and relatively simple so they can be completed the most efficient way to deliver the working
+> software.
+**Why do you think these fit well with your Sprint goal? (details)**

+> These user stories fit well with our Sprint goal since we are trying to focus on the back-end developing of our
+> software to make sure the program performs the correct way.
+The team decided to keep UI implementation simple during
+> this Sprint.
+**Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**

+> Yes, we do.

+SPRINT 3:

 Document your Sprint Planning here.
 Also check the kickoff document for more details on what needs to be done.
 This is just the documentation.

 **Sprint Goal:**  Our goal is going to be to display a Gym schedule as well as finish adapting the UI to represent the needs of the client.
 Lastly, we plan to clean up any remaining bugs we find.